evanpeikon/CausalEdge/README.md

 Finally, we declare that protein X Granger-causes protein Y if the F-statistic exceeds a threshold and the associated p-value is below a significance level after correction for multiple testing (described in Section 2.1.2), establishing both temporal precedence (X's past predicts Y's future) and predictive power (the prediction is statistically significant), providing a foundation for inferring directional regulatory relationships.

 #### 2.1.2 False Discovery Rate Correction
+Proteomics experiments typically measure hundreds to thousands of proteins, leading to tens of thousands or even millions of potential protein pairs to test.
+With a standard significance threshold of $p < 0.05$, we would expect 5% of tests to yield false positives purely by chance; a problem that compounds dramatically with the number of tests performed.
+Without correction, networks inferred from proteomics data would be heavily contaminated with spurious edges.

+To address this challenge, the Benjamini-Hochberg procedure for controlling the false discovery rate (FDR) is employed.
+Unlike family-wise error rate corrections such as Bonferroni, which control the probability of making any false positives, FDR correction controls the expected proportion of false positives among all rejected hypotheses.
+This distinction provides substantially greater statistical power while still ensuring that the majority of reported relationships are true positives.

+Given $N$ candidate protein pairs tested for Granger causality, we obtain p-values $p_1, p_2 ,...,p_N$.
+The Benjamini-Hochberg procedure operates as follows:
+- First, sort the p-values in ascending order $p_{(1)}≤p_{(2)}≤...≤p_{(n)$.
+- Second, find the largest index $k$ such thagt $p_{(k)} ≤\frac{k}{N}*α$, where $α$ is the desired FDR level (0.05 by default).
+- Third, reject all null hypotheses corresponding to tests $1,2,...k$, ensuring that the  expected proportion of false positives among all rejected hypotheses is at most $α$, providing formal control over the false discovery rate while maintaining reasonable power to detect true relationships.

+The importance of this correction cannot be overstated.
+In preliminary analyses without FDR correction, networks inferred from time-series proteomics data contained 2-10x as many edges as networks inferred with proper correction, with the additional edges showing substantially weaker effect sizes and less biological coherence.
+By applying FDR correction, we ensure that the networks entering the mediation analysis stage represent genuine temporal relationships rather than statistical noise.

+#### 2.1.3 Mediation Analysis
+Establishing that protein A Granger-causes protein C tells us that A's past helps predict C's future, but it does not tell us whether this effect is direct or mediated through intermediate proteins.
+This distinction is important for understanding regulatory architecture.
+Consider a pathway where A regulates B, and B in turn regulates C. Standard Granger causality will detect A→C (since A's past predicts C's future), but this edge is spurious in the sense that A affects C only indirectly through B. Including such indirect edges obscures the true regulatory structure and inflates centrality metrics for upstream proteins.

+To address this, causal mediation analuysis is performed, which decomposes the total effect of A on C into direct and indirect components [20,21].
+The total effect, denoted c c, represents the overall influence of A on C. This can be partitioned into a direct effect $c^'$ (the influence of A on C that does not pass through any measured mediatior B) and an indirect effect $ab$ (the influence that operates through B).
+The indirect effect is itself a product of two paths: the effect of A on B (the "a-path") and the effect of B on C controlling for A (the "b-path").
+These quantities are related by the mediation equation:

+$c=c^'+ab$

+The proportion of the total effect that is mediated through B is:

+$ρ = \frac{ab}{c}$

+This proportion serves as our key decision variable: if a large fraction of A's effect on C operates through B, then the A→C edge should be considered indirect and removed from the network.
+To estimate these quantities from time-series data, three regression models are fit for each potential mediation triple (A, B, C).
+The first model estimates the a-path by regressing B on A and lagged values of B:

+$B_t = γ_0 + \sum_{i=1}^p γ_iB_{t-i} + \sum_{i=1}^p a_iA_{t-i} + ϵ_{t}^{(1)}$

+The second model estimates both the b-path and the direct effect (c'-path) by regressing C on both A and B, along with lagged values of C:

+$C_t = δ_0 + \sum_{i=1}^p δ_iC_{t-i} + \sum_{i=1}^p c_{i}^' A_{t-i} + \sum_{i=1}^p b_iB_{t-i} +  ϵ_{t}^{(2)}$

+The third model estimates the total effect (c-path) by regressing C on A alone:

+$C_t = θ_0 \sum_{i=1}^p θ_iC_{t-i} + \sum_{i=1}^p c_iA_{t-i} +  ϵ_{t}^{(3)}$

+Each path is then estiamted as the mean effect across lags $a=\frac{1}{p}\sigma_{i=1}^p a_i$, $b=\frac{1}{p}\sigma_{i=1}^p b_i$, and similarly for $c$ and $c^'$.
+This averaging accounts for the fact that regulatory effects may be distributed across multiple time lags rather than concentrated at a single lag.
+The key quantity for determining whether an edge should be pruned is the indirect effect $ab$.
+However, because this is a product of two estimated coefficients, its sampling distribution is complex and typically non-normal, making standard error propagation unreliable.
+To obtain valid statistical inference, CasualEdge utilizes bootstrapping.